Krish-Ideausher/SOW_SnowMelting_Machine/README.md

     - Provisioning device wifi
     - Check if wifi is connected or not
     - Device uptime
-    - Set/Get state of Heating mode
+    - Set/Get state of the Heating mode
     - Set/Get state of Snowing mode
     - Set/Get state of Temp Limit mode
     - Set/Get state of Ground Limit mode